Does Your Prenatal Vitamin Have This?

 So when looking into prenatal vitamins look for brands that use the most biologically active form of folate.
 Look for ‘5-methyltetrahydrofolate’, ‘’5-MTHF’ and ‘L-5-MTHF’ in the ingredients list and consider Methylation (MTHFR) Testing.

-As always, before you take any supplements, talk to your health care practitioner, especially if you have existing medical conditions or are already pregnant.
+*Before you take any supplements, talk to your health care practitioner, especially if you have existing medical conditions or are already pregnant.